Building a Composable Storefront: Prerequisites, Setup, and Common Pitfalls

 Do I need separate builds for B2B and B2C?

 Not necessarily.
-Both B2B and B2C modules can coexist.
-Separate builds are cleaner if experiences diverge significantly.
+Both B2B and B2C modules can live in the same build.
+Separate builds are cleaner if the experiences diverge a lot, but it’s a judgment call.

 Solutions for E-Commerce